thoughtspot/ts-chart-sdk/README.md

 ## Plug data into the Highcharts datasets

-Use the data model created from the above function and plug the values in the Highchart configuration to render the chart.
+Use the data model created from the above function and plug the values into the Highchart configuration to render the chart.

-1. Create a Data Model.
+1. Create a data model object.
    In your `renderChart` code, add the following line:

     ```jsx
     const dataModel = getDataModel(chartModel);
     ```
 2. Replace X Axis min and max values.

 ```jsx